Cyber-Chic/blog-preview-card/README.md

 ### What I learned

-I learned how to use the :hover selector to swap images, add image borders & how to use basic Grid properties to style my project.
-I also reinforced my knowledge of how to format text, images & background elements.
+I learned how to use the box-shadow CSS property to add a partial shadow to my blog card.
+I also reinforced my knowledge of grid & how to format HTML elements.

 ### Useful resources